CFenner/MMM-Smappee/README.md

 _Prerequisites_

-- requires MagicMirror v2.0.0
 - a Smappee Energy Monitor at home
 - an API key for Smappee API (request via email to support@smappee.com)

 ### API Access

 To use this module, it is required to have access to Smappees API.
-You can request access to the API by opening a [ticket](https://support.smappee.com) or by sending an [email](mailto:support@smappee.com) with the following information:
+You can request access to the API by opening a [ticket](https://support.smappee.com/hc/de/requests/new) or by sending an [email](mailto:support@smappee.com) with the following information:
 - full name
 - account name
 - serial number